 - Social Events

-We understand you are always on the go when travelling for work, meetings are scheduled back-to-back, conferences fill up your day from key note speaker, to workshops, to break-out icebreaker team building activities.
+We understand you are always on the go when travelling for work.
+Meetings are scheduled back-to-back or conferences fill up your day with key note speakers, workshops and networking events.

-But let us help you get the most out of your time away from home.
-We believe that productive downtime means more productive work time and that travel can be an invigorating experience for both your work and your play.
+Let us help you get the most out of your time away from home.
+We believe that productive downtime means more productive work time and that travel can be an invigorating experience whether for work or play.

 We’re all business, mostly.